When is VIV important?

 If the structure is vibrating at different modes and spans, how is the result provided to and interpreted by the user?

 It is listed in the output file as results by mode number and combined results.

 Does SHEAR7 screen in-line flow?

-SHEAR7 v4.7 (released in September 2012) incorporates in-line VIV prediction.
+Yes.
+SHEAR7 incorporates in-line VIV prediction.
 This will work the same way as the cross-flow described above in terms of screening and results.